apache/kvrocks-website/blog/2021-11-07-how-to-implement-bitmap-on-rocksdb/index.md

 As we can see, a large random io was very unfriendly to the SSD disk, except for the performance issue, frequent erasing and writing will also seriously lead to the life of the SSD (random reads and writes are also unfriendly to HDDs, requiring constant seek and addressing).
 LSM-Tree alleviates such problems by changing random writes into sequential batch writes.

 The read-write amplification at the software level mainly comes from the data organization method, and the degree of read-write amplification brought about by different organization methods will also vary greatly.
-Take RocksDB as an example here, RocksDB is Facebook based on Google LevelDB which enrichments the multi-threading, Backup and Compaction, and many other very useful functions.
+Take RocksDB as an example here, RocksDB is Facebook based on Google LevelDB which enriches the multi-threading, Backup and Compaction, and many other very useful functions.
 To solve the problem of the disk write amplification, it also brings some space enlargement problems.
 Let's take a brief look at how LSM-Tree organizes data:

 ![major-compaction](major-compaction.jpeg)

 LSM-Tree would create a new entry per write.
 For example in the above picture, the variable X is written 4 times successively, which are 0, 1, 2, 3.
 From the single variable X side, it was caused 4 times space amplification, those old spaces would be reclaimed on the background compaction.
 Similarly, deletion is achieved by inserting a record whose value is empty.
 The space size of each layer of LSM-Tree increases layer by layer.
 When the capacity reaches the limit, it will trigger compaction to merge to the next layer, and so on.
-Assuming that the maximum storage size of Level 0 is M Bytes, it increases layer by layer by 10 times and the maximum is 7 layers.
+Assuming that the maximum storage size of Level 0 is M Bytes, it increases layer by layer in 10 times and the maximum is 7 layers.
 Theoretically, the space enlargement is about 1.111111 times.
 Calculated as follows:

 ```text
 amplification ratio = (1 + 10 + 100 +1000 + 10000 + 100000 + 1000000) * M / (1000000 * M)